EnderEsk/stellartreemanagement/README.md

 Use this section to track updates and additions.
 Add new entries at the top:

 - **2025-07-19 • v1.0.0**
-  - Initial launch: About, Projects, Contact pages
+  - Initial launch: About, Projects, Contact pages, Domain

 ---